Do They Know It's Christmas?: Band Aid 20

 Band Aid 20 recorded a third version of "Do They Know It's Christmas?" in November 2004 for the twentieth anniversary of the original recording, and again got to number one.
 The recording and release of the single tied in with the release of the Live Aid concert on DVD for the first time.
 The idea was prompted by Coldplay's Chris Martin, although Geldof and Ure both got quickly involved.
 Geldof did the publicity and educated the younger artists on the issues (some of whom had not been born, or were very young, when the original was recorded) while Ure filmed the event for the corresponding documentary.

 The Band Aid 20 version was produced by Nigel Godrich, who was contacted by Ure.
 Godrich said: "'I thought, 'Oh fuck!'
 Then I thought I should do it.
 In our lives we give so little back."
 He enlisted musicians including Paul McCartney (on bass), the Supergrass drummer Danny Goffey, and Thom Yorke and Jonny Greenwood from Radiohead.
 Godrich said in 2009: "I'm glad I did it – it raised quite a bit of money.
 It came on when I was sitting in a lobby somewhere once, and it took me a while to recognise it.
 It sounded good though, better than I remembered."

-The artists gathered to record the chorus at AIR Studios, London, on Sunday 14 November 2004.
+The artists gathered to record the chorus at AIR Studios, London, on 14 November 2004.
 The backing track and many of the solo lines had been recorded over the previous two days.
 Damon Albarn did not take part in the recording but arrived to serve tea to the participants.
 The 2004 version sold 1.8 million copies.